This post may contain affiliate links. Please see our disclosure policy.

 Thai peanut chicken pasta

-Peanut sauce is my love language.
-And if it’s yours as well, then you will fall in love with this thai peanut chicken pasta!
+If you feel the same way, then you will fall in love with this thai peanut chicken pasta!

 Plus it’s loaded with veggies making this a balanced, healthy meal!